vimlesh1975/nextjsoniis/README.md

 This is a test for hoisting nextjs app in iis running PHP website.
 And integrate nextjs app with existing PHP session.

-As php website will be ruuning as main service in http://localhost our nextjs server should be on inside it. so in iis we create a sub sub website within default website.
+As php website will be ruuning as main service in http://localhost our nextjs server should be on inside it. so in iis we create a vitual directory within default website.

+Suppose we need to server from http://localhost/pbns/dmam/billing/payment

+we need to make a virtual directory naming payment in c:/inetpub/wwwroot/pbns/dmam/billing/

-server can be accessed on http://localhost/nextjs
+server can be accessed on http://localhost/pbns/dmam/billing/payment

-because in next.config.js
+And in next.config.js

 /** @type {import('next').NextConfig} */
 const nextConfig = {
-    basePath: '/nextjs',
+    basePath: 'pbns/dmam/billing/payment',
 }

 module.exports = nextConfig